Jerby-Lab/HGSC_SpatialPerturbational/README.md

 4. In RStudio or within a script, run: ```HGSC_main()```

 You can find the resulting figure panels in _Figures_.
-The estimated run time is ~20 minutes on the platform aarch64-apple-darwin20 (64-bit) under macOS Sonoma 14.4.1 operating system with 10 cores.
+The estimated run time is ~20 minutes on the platform aarch64-apple-darwin20 (64-bit) under macOS 14.5 operating system.
 ## Citation

 Yeh, Aguirre, Laveroni _et al._ _**Mapping ovarian cancer spatial organization uncovers immune evasion drivers at the genetic, cellular, and tissue level**_.